A Cancer Warrior's Perspective: A Practical Guide for Loved Ones to Support Young Adults Fighting Cancer Learn More →

 Today, I'm supporting other young adults facing cancer by helping their loved ones show up with empathy, practical action, and sustained presence, and by openly speaking about my fight against glioblastoma.

-I'm on a mission to raise awareness for the challenges young cancer patients are facing and to help those impacted by cancer to regain hope, optimism, courage, and resilience .
+I'm on a mission to raise awareness for the challenges young cancer patients are facing and to help those impacted by cancer to regain hope, optimism, courage, and resilience.

 A Practical Guide for Loved Ones to Support Young Adults Fighting Cancer

+In my book, I provide answers to this question drawn from my own experience as a cancer patient.
 I provide useful tips, actionable suggestions, and helpful insights for supporters at the end of each chapter.

 If you're a significant other, friend, relative, colleague, neighbor, running mate, climbing partner, or any other supporter of someone with cancer, this book is for you!